mr-devs/mr-devs/README.md

 Given the serendipitous nature of the encounter, we decided to travel together.
 We worked north from Madrid through various Spanish towns to Pamplona where, [while running with the bulls in the (in)famous festival](https://en.wikipedia.org/wiki/Running_of_the_bulls), I lost my shoes and almost got gored. 🏃‍♂️
 Next, I met an old friend from America in England.
-We bought a crappy car and attempted to drive to Mongolia.
+We bought a crappy car (bright red VW Polo 🚗!) and attempted to drive to Mongolia.
 Ultimately, our car died in a desert in Kazakhstan, but we did successfully cross the [Pamir Highway](https://en.wikipedia.org/wiki/M41_highway), starting in Dushanbee, Uzbekistan, and finishing in Osh, Kyrgyzstan.